mattvenn/energy-wristband/docs/project_log.md

 # working breadboarded prototype

-with RFduino, LEDs and motor
+with RFduino, LEDs and motor.

+RFduino draws 4uA in deep sleep.